Homomorphisms between braid groups: Castel's theorem and extensions

-By Lemma~\ref{lem:emptyCRS}, the canonical reduction system $M$ of $\bar \rho(\sigma_1)$ is non-empty.
-The key to the proof in this case is to show that $M$ is a single curve surrounding exactly two marked points.
-To do this, we will apply Proposition~\ref{prop:cake2}.
+By Lemma~\ref{lem:emptyCRS}, we may assume that the canonical reduction system $M$ of $\bar \rho(\sigma_1)$ is non-empty.
+Given this, the key to the proof is to show that $M$ is a single curve surrounding exactly two marked points.